 Fifth time’s the charm.
-At least that seems to be the case with Intel’s upcoming fifth round of processors based on the 14nm manufacturing node.
+At least that seems to be the case with Intel’s fifth round of processors based on the 14nm manufacturing process.

-Following the release of the laptop-centric 8th-generation Kaby Lake Refresh line of CPUs in August 2017, Intel finally revealed its line of 8th-generation Coffee Lake desktop CPUs to the public in October 2017, along with an entire lineup of processors and motherboards.
+After the release of the laptop-centric 8th-generation Kaby Lake R processors back in August, Intel finally released the 8th-generation Coffee Lake desktop CPUs in October 2017, along with a lineup of processors and motherboards.
+We’ve also seen leaks for a X399 chipset, likely for the upcoming Cannon Lake processors.

-In spite of earlier, more modest statements, Intel claims that its flagship 8th-generation Coffee Lake CPU is up to 45% faster than its Kaby Lake counterpart – which kind of explains Intel’s requirement for users to upgrade to a new motherboard by moving all Coffee Lake processors to new chipsets – even though some clever modders found a way to make them work on older boards.
-And, if the rumors can be believed, we’ll likely see yet another addition to the family with the rumored octa-core Coffee Lake S chips.
+In spite of earlier, more modest statements, Intel’s 8th-generation Coffee Lake processors are up to 45% faster than their Kaby Lake predecessors.
+This explains the requirement for users to upgrade to a new motherboard – even though some clever modders found a way around that.

 Cut to the chase